JustArchiNET/ASF-ui/README.md

 ### Custom builds

-Using a custom build of ASF-ui with ASFs internal http-server is very easy.
+Using a custom build of ASF-ui with ASFs internal http-server, a downloaded copy of it or your custom web-interface is very easy.
 First you need to clone the repository/your fork of the repository

 ```
 git clone